kfulton121/kfulton121.github.io/_news/announcement_2.md

 related_posts: false
 ---

-<b style = "background-color:#023020;"> GOOD NEWS:</b> I started as an Assistant Professor in the Computer Science department at the Colorado School of Mines.
+<b style = "background-color:green;"> GOOD NEWS:</b> I started as an Assistant Professor in the Computer Science department at the Colorado School of Mines.